MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2environment.md

     }
     break;
 ```
- When the application retries CreateCoreWebView2Controller upon failure, it is recommended that the application restarts from creating a new WebView2 Environment.
-If an Edge update happens, the version associated with a WebView2 Environment could have been removed and causing the object to no longer work.
-Creating a new WebView2 Environment will work as it uses the latest version.
+ When the app retries `CreateCoreWebView2Controller` upon failure, it is recommended that the app restarts from creating a new WebView2 Environment.
+If an WebView2 Runtime update happens, the version associated with a WebView2 Environment may have been removed and causing the object to no longer work.
+Creating a new WebView2 Environment works since it uses the latest version.

-WebView creation will fail if there is already a running instance using the same user data folder, and the Environment objects have different EnvironmentOptions.
-For example, if there is already a WebView created with one language, trying to create a WebView with a different language using the same user data folder will fail.
+WebView creation fails if a running instance using the same user data folder exists, and the Environment objects have different `EnvironmentOptions`.
+For example, if a WebView was created with one language, an attempt to create a WebView with a different language using the same user data folder fails.

 #### CreateWebResourceResponse